axewpokeman23/automation-embedded-systems/README.md

 > [!IMPORTANT] image here with full view of the output side of the board
 > labeled and circled 1-4

-Additional inputs/outputs:
+##### Additional inputs/outputs:
-1. RGB LED
+1. **RGB LED**
     - Upon board receiving power, LED flashes colours before turning back off.
     - LED is green when heating is on

-3. Buzzer
+    - LED changes colour according to temperature adjustment for visual feedback.

+2. **Buzzer**
     - Upon board receiving power, plays a start-up tune.
     - Simulates an emergency buzzer when: emergency stop has been activated, temperature is being adjusted, or temperature setpoint is attempted to be set to above or below a certain threshold.

 > [!IMPORTANT] image here depicting additional inputs/outputs
 > labeled and circled RGB and BUZZER